The Government of Canada offers several matching grants:

 Your financial institution can help confirm eligibility.

-If your family is approved for the SICC RESP Match Fund, you may need to:
+If your family is approved for the SICC RESP Match Fund, you are required to:

 Log in to your online banking.